-Introductory courses and courses offered every semester may not be taken as a Directed Study except by special permission of the Dean of Continuing Education and Adult Studies.
-Minimum student contact with the instructor for both Directed and Independent Studies is 5 hours per SH.
+Introductory courses, activity courses, and courses offered every semester may not be taken as a Directed Study except by special permission of the Dean of the Division.
+Minimum student contact with the instructor for both Directed and Independent Studies normally should be 5 hours per SH.
 Each Independent and Directed Study must be taken during a regular semester or summer term.
 Students interested in an Independent or Directed Study should consult with their advisors.
 Both Independent and Directed Studies require a faculty sponsor and prior approval of the designated officials.